harshals01/UniVerse/README.md

 2. Register a new student account.
 3. Access the **Marketplace** to post an old textbook.
 4. Try out the **Notes** module by writing a brief text or uploading a standard markdown note to generate simple AI summaries.

+## 🌍 Deployment

+UniVerse is fully configured for cloud deployment with optimizations for seamless communication between microservices:

+*   **Frontend (Vercel)**: Deployed with SPA rewrite rules (`vercel.json`) to handle client-side React Router navigation without 404 errors.
+*   **Backend (Render)**: Hosted as a web service.
+Handles CORS correctly via the `CLIENT_URL` environment variable.

+> **Note on Free-Tier Hosting (Render)**:
+> If the application has not been accessed for a while, the initial API request (like logging in or fetching data) might take **up to 60 seconds** due to Render's cold-start behavior.
+The platform includes friendly UI warm-up messages to notify users during this brief delay.
+Subsequent requests will be lightning fast!

 ## 📜 License